 I was 47 when I consciously embarked on a journey of self-love.
 I wanted to love myself, to be a full self-expression of unconditional love.
 I knew that more growth was ahead of me involving my heart.
 But I had no idea about what I was in for or what it meant to love myself unconditionally—or if it was even possible.

 At some point in my early years I’d shut down many of my feelings, placing them in a nice, shiny box, tucked away safely, never to be felt again.
 (Anger?
 No, I’m not angry!)
 Really, I was in denial.
 I’d forgotten what excitement and joy felt like.
 As an adult, I’d learned how to operate in the “safety zone”–meaning that I experienced life without feeling very much at all.
 I avoided the higher and lower ranges.
 I had no idea how to begin to love myself so I just allowed the process to unfold, believing fully in my desire and trusting that all would be provided for me . . .
 I was also naturally hoping my journey would lead to being able to feel love and joy with someone else.

 It was a painful but necessary part of my journey.
 I had to go back and feel things I hadn’t felt for years if I wanted to love myself.
-One day, Dawn and I were emailing each other about our inner children.
+One day, my friend Dawn and I were emailing each other about our inner children.
 Dawn had a lot of experience with hers and I had next to none with mine.
 She suggested we spend seven days with our inner child while sharing our experiences with each other.
 It was a great idea, especially since my past was staring me in the face! . . .So, I asked my inner child to show herself to me, so I could meet her.